josephverbeck/slack-logger/README.md

 $ rails generate slack_logger:install
 ```

-it will create the followin initializer `config/initializers/slack_logger.rb`.
+it will create the following initializer `config/initializers/slack_logger.rb`.
 This file contains all the information about the existing configuration options.

 ##Configuration
-The gem makes use of the rails log and slack-ruby-client to force logs to be sent to both your normal log file and a slack channel.
+The gem makes use of the rails log and slack-ruby-client to force logs to be sent to both your normal log
+file and a slack channel.

 To configure your rails application simple add the below code to where you setup your rails log